Clinic Services

 • Emergency & Urgent Care

-We have a veterinarian and personnel on duty 6 days a week who are trained and equipped to handle any urgent care your pet has.
-Usually an emergency team consists of at least one veterinarian and several technicians working together to save a pet's life.
-Emergencies can be things such a snail bait poisoning, hit by car, and chocolate ingestion.
+Emergencies can be things such a rat bait poisoning, hit by car, and vomiting and diarrhea for more than 24 hours.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 If possible it is best to call before coming in so that a team member can advise you on your particular emergency.

 • Types of Pets Seen